omarsar/data_mining_2017_fall_lab/README.md

     - Install `nltk` library
 ---
 ### Test script
-Open a jupyter notebook and run the following commands.
+Open a Jupyter notebook and run the following commands.
 If you have properly installed all the necessary libraries you should see no error.
 ```python
 import pandas as pd
 import numpy as np